supperted825/LUN-TextClassification/README.md

 * [train.py](train.py) - Main python file for finetuning huggingface transformer models on the LUN dataset.

-* [ablation.py](ablation.py) - Trains a simple neural network (without transformer embedding inputs) as part of ablation studies.
+* [ablation.py](ablation.py) - Trains a simple NN on TF-IDF inputs only, as part of ablation studies.

 * [augment.py](augment.py) - Applies train-test split and text augmentations with NLPaug to yield an augmented training set.